logicahealth/sandbox-community-edition/README.md

 Stop any current services running on these ports before running the containers.
 A script to check for anything listening on these ports (`check-ports.sh` and `check-ports.bat`) is included in the community edition.
 Most conflicts will occur when a developer has something running on one of these ports.
 For example, if you have a MySQL server running you will likely get a conflict on port 3306.

-The sandbox also uses a number of internal redirects built into the user interface requiring the following addition to the hosts file (/etc/hosts on macOS and linux):
+**IMPORTANT: (YOU MUST DO THIS!)** The sandbox also uses a number of internal redirects built into the user interface that require the following DNS entries to be added to your operating systems hosts file (/etc/hosts on macOS and linux):
 ```
 127.0.0.1  keycloak
 127.0.0.1  sandbox-mysql